pfheatwole/thesis/source/introduction.rst

 ..
 Why is it important for a pilot to determine wind field structure quickly?

-Much of the skill in piloting a gliding aircraft is in maintaining the glider's energy budget.
-Efficient path planning is the key to to minimizing energy expenditure, but planning a path through an environment depends on accurate knowledge of that environment.
-And so, pilots are constantly looking for information about the structure of the wind field. [[FIXME: reword.]]
+Much of the skill in piloting a gliding aircraft is in maintaining the glider's energy budget, which requires careful aircraft control and efficient path planning.
+Because planning a path through an environment depends on accurate knowledge of that environment, pilots are constantly looking for information about the structure of the wind field.

 [[Vertical wind directly impacts energy budgets.
 Horizontal wind determines where they can go and how time/energy it costs to get there.
 They need to find